AaronJR-coode/airbnb-clone-project/README.md

 - Develop features for property listing creation, updates, and retrieval booking system
 - Create a booking mechanism for users to reserve properties and manage booking details.
+# API Security
+security helps to gain entegrity from users and security helps to keep hackers away from your users data and personal data. authentication authorization rate limiting